Meet the Team

 Kylie Grove

-Kylie is a Project Officer with the NDIS Quality and Safeguards Sector Readiness Project Team and fulfils the role of supporting service providers with compassion and care, ensuring all knowledge is shared in ways that are accessible to everyone.
+Kylie is an Administration Support Officer and previously worked as the Project Officer with the NDIS Quality and Safeguards Sector Readiness Project Team.
 With 20-plus years background in mental health, health, and education settings, in roles including executive administrative and project officer, support worker and student re-engagement officer, Kylie brings a wealth of experience to the team.